Suzuki TU250: Reception

 Reviewing the bike for its 2009 U.S. introduction, Scott Rousseau at Motorcycle Consumer News described the bike as having "1960s-era British aesthetics" as well as a "rev-happy thumper motor, light handling and surprisingly competent suspension."

 Canadian Moto Guide conducted a long term review of the bike in 2013, saying "The only ongoing niggle with the TU was the rear suspension which is just not that compliant when it comes to dealing with road irregularities."

 In late 2014, the TU250X placed fifth in a five bike comparison by Motorcycle.com, against the Yamaha SR400 (Japan-built), Suzuki GW250 (China-built), Royal Enfield Continental GT (India-built), and Honda CB300F (Thailand-built).
 The reviewer noted the TU's engine developed 14.8 hp @ 7300rpm with 11.5 lb-ft of torque, returning 67mpg.
 The reviewer said "the elegantly styled retro bike is overwhelmingly competent in many areas.
 Four of the five testers gave it favorable reviews", adding "it does everything it’s meant to do – turn, brake, accelerate – with unquestionable proficiency.
 For the novice, especially one who is slight in stature, the TU is simply the best bike on which to learn how to ride a motorcycle."

-Describing the TU250x, author Pete Brissette of Motorcycle.com wrote that Suzuki had "returned to the simple formula of the UJM, and with it brought back the pleasures of riding a friendly, straightforward motorcycle."
+Describing the TU250X, one commenter wrote that Suzuki had "returned to the simple formula of the UJM, and with it brought back the pleasures of riding a friendly, straightforward motorcycle."